bihealth/bih-cluster/bih-cluster/docs/best-practice/project-structure.md

 - Your data should go into a location separate from your scripts and configuration.
 - Ideally, the raw input data is separated from the work and output files such that you can make these files and directories read-only and don't accidentally damage these files.

+!!! warning "Temporary files"

-- **You really should keep temporary files in a temporary directory, set the environment variable `TMPDIR` appropriately and automatically clean them up (see [Useful Tips: Temporary Files](Manual-Useful-Tips-Temporary-Files))**
+    You really should keep temporary files in a temporary directory, set the environment variable `TMPDIR` appropriately and automatically clean them up (see [Useful Tips: Temporary Files](../best-practice/temp-files))**

 ## Best Practices in Practice